jindrapetrik/jpexs-decompiler/README.md

 For the versions available, see the [tags on this repository](https://github.com/jindrapetrik/jpexs-decompiler/tags).

 Nightly builds have additional suffix `_nightlyN` where `N` is number which increments with every (automatic) nightly release and does not depend on the `x.y.z` numbers.
-(This means nightly number is *NOT* reseted to 0 when releasing stable) Older nightly builds are *NOT* available through git tags.
+(This means nightly number is *NOT* reset to 0 when releasing stable) Older nightly builds are *NOT* available through git tags.

 ## Authors